nikkoxgonzales/crash-mcp/README.md

 ## Claude Code's Experience
 ```
 ## Question
-> /ask is running… does crash mcp helped you or you could have done better with your internal planning mechanisms?
+> /ask is running… Did the CRASH-MCP actually help you, or would you have been better off using your internal planning mechanisms?

 ● CRASH MCP helped significantly for this specific task.
 Here's my honest assessment: